 #4: Whitening toothpastes aren’t a good way to get whiter teeth.
 The key component to effective whitening is hydrogen peroxide (or carbamide peroxide, another version of the same ingredient).
 Whitening toothpastes use more abrasive particles in an effort to reduce surface stains, which typically aren’t what cause teeth to discolor over time.
 This is both ineffective, and can actually cause more damage to your teeth, as the abrasive particles can, and likely will, remove healthy tooth structure over time – especially with improper amount and technique.

 #5: Studies have shown the best way to get whiter teeth is with a two-step approach.
-First, an in-office whitening treatment, provided by a dentist.
+First, an in-office whitening treatment, provided by our Baton Rouge dentist.
 With these types of treatments, the strongest whitening gel available is placed on the teeth, after a barrier is placed on the gums, and the lips and teeth are retracted to prevent any injury from the strong gel.
 This step typically whitens teeth several shades in one visit.
-However, by following up with professional strength whitening gel delivered in a custom-made whitening tray, patients will get the best whitening results.
+However, by following up with professional-strength whitening gel delivered in a custom-made whitening tray, patients will get the best whitening results.
 Plus, you always have your whitening trays for when you have a special event in the future, and want to do a little touch-up whitening.
 Simply ask for some whitening gel when you come in for your regular visits!

 Whitening is a great option for a lot of patients.
 While some may need more involved cosmetic work to get the results they desire, whitening can be a great option to brighten up your smile and give you a boost of confidence!